-Increasing water shortages have compelled the concerned officials for developing strategies for efficient utilization of available water resources.
+Increasing water shortages have compelled the policy makers and professionals for developing strategies for efficient utilization of available water resources.
 Enhancement of water productivity at farm level is the most appropriate solution to redress water scarcity.
 Precision land leveling (PLL) is a mechanical process of grading and smoothing the land to a precise and uniform plane surface at grade or no grade (zero slope) with variation of less than ±20 mm (2cm).
 Generally, traditional method is used for PLL that involves earth movement with bucket type soil scrapers and tractor mounted rear blades but it is very laborious and too expensive to finish the land surface to exact grade.

 Technology (LASER Land Leveling)